TheLastGimbus/GooglePhotosTakeoutHelper/README.md

 ##### Unless you move them around your Android phone.
 Beware, that (99% of the times), if you move some files in Android, their creation and modification time is reseted to current.

-"Simple Gallery" app ususally keeps original file creation time when moving and coping (but I don't guarantee it).
+"Simple Gallery" app usually keeps original file creation time when moving and coping (but I don't guarantee it).
 It's also pretty cool and you can check it out:

 https://github.com/SimpleMobileTools/Simple-Gallery

-I really recommend you using Syncthing for syncing your photos accross deivces - it preserves original file creation time (also replaces Google Photos!).
+I really recommend you using Syncthing for syncing your photos across devices - it preserves original file creation time (also replaces Google Photos!).

 https://syncthing.net/